 Back at the beach, Baofu points out that they may have killed Joker, but the larger problem is Tatsuzou, the elder Sudou, who was on the phone talking about Joker before the killings even restarted.
 Unfortunately, Katsuya wants to call recent events in to the precinct, and the two get into a fight that leads to the party splitting up.
 Maya agrees to stay on the hunt for Tatsuzou, but Baofu isn’t even ready with the next step, and says she should check in at work while he gets ready.
 Meanwhile, Jun (still lingering) is curious about Tatsuya but not about to follow the four of us, and stays behind at the beach, for all we could use a fifth party member.
 So now we only have one party member, and you can probably imagine why we got it into our heads to put off any upgrades and grinding.
 Again: I understand where the problem started, but in time…

 Maya goes to check in at work, only to find her boss in a meeting with a Wang Long astrologer named Chizuru.
 Nothing really important happens in this scene (even when Mizuno demands you give her a report, Maya just… doesn’t?), and the plot really gets going when you leave the office to find the entire office watching a pre-recorded interview with who else but Chizuru.
 The host asks Chizuru what she thinks of the Joker (this being a recording, not that the public-at-large knows Joker is dead anyways).
 Chizuro responds that Wang Long has a term called “Joka” for when people are going through particularly poor times (“filled with Kegare,” I’m not sure if that’s important or not).
 In her mind, then, there isn’t just one Joker, but any number of people going through “Joka.”
 She then decides that this means that they’re all serial killers, which seems like a dramatic leap in logic!
-Unfortunately, this starts a rumour that everyone who ever called Joker to make a hit is now, themselves, a supernatural hands-on killer called Joker!
+Unfortunately, this starts a rumour that everyone who ever called Joker to make a hit is now, themselves, a supernatural, hands-on, would-be murderer dubbed “Joker!”

 Meanwhile in the police department, Shimazu is in a meeting with the Chief of Police, Togashi, and also the Mafioso with a scar that Baofu saw at the sanitarium.
-Katsuya comes in, and the Mafioso stays silent as Shimazu chews Katsuya out for his constant reports of unprovable, supernatural activity.
+Katsuya comes in, and the Mafioso stays silent (you see what I mean about it being a problem that Baofu never described the fellow to Katsuya) as Shimazu chews Katsuya out for his constant reports of unprovable, supernatural activity.
 The biggest problem is the fact that Katsuya claims to have found murder victims at the sanitarium, but the sanitarium has since burned down off-screen (Baoful later confirms this was someone trying to cover up the crimes), making Katsuya’s newest report seem like an outright lie.
 Just then, a man rushes in with news of more Joker murders, presumably caused by the Jokers Chizuru just (inadvertently?) created.
 Katsuya is finally sent on leave when he refuses to shut up, and is ordered to get out.